Best Ways to Make Money Scrapping Metal

 Metals are classified into two types: Ferrous and Non-ferrous.
 The primary difference between the two metals is that ferrous metals contain iron (“FE”).
 The most convenient way to determine whether the metal is ferrous is by using a magnet.

-If the metal sticks or binds to the magnet, it is a ferrous metal.
+If the metal sticks or binds to the magnet, it is ferrous.
 Non-ferrous scrap metals bring in more profit than ferrous metals.
 Some examples of non-ferrous metals include copper, lead, brass, and aluminum.

 Listed below are some examples of the best metals to recycle for maximum profit: